mrciolino/wiki-backup/Events/Time-Chambers.md

 ## Time Chamber 1
 Spoops understanding Roboscript
 Spoops Blade
+Enabled by Spoops casting the following Wish: "I wish for the time, material, and monetary requirements for bazzdows to combine these five swords to be equivalent to the combination of two common greatswords"

 ## Time Chamber 2
 Enabled by Spoops casting his last remaining Wish from the Deck of Many Things.